Skip to main content

 TRI Data Considerations

-As with any dataset, there are multiple factors to consider when reviewing results or using Toxics Release Inventory (TRI) data.
-Key factors associated with the data presented in the TRI National Analysis are summarized below; for more information see Factors to Consider When Using Toxics Release Inventory Data.
+As with any dataset, there are multiple factors to consider when reviewing results or using TRI data.
+Key factors associated with the data presented in the TRI National Analysis are summarized below.
+For more information see Factors to Consider When Using Toxics Release Inventory Data.

 TRI Reporting is Required

 TRI reporting is required for facilities that meet the reporting criteria under Section 313 of the Emergency Planning and Community Right-to-Know Act (EPCRA).
 EPA investigates cases of EPCRA non-compliance and may issue civil penalties, including monetary fines.
-Since the TRI Program’s creation, EPA has taken more than 3,500 TRI-related enforcement actions.
 For more information, see the TRI Compliance and Enforcement webpage.

-• Reporting thresholds: Facilities in covered sectors that manufacture, process, or otherwise use TRI-listed chemicals above listed threshold quantities within a calendar year and employ at least ten full-time equivalent employees are required to report to the TRI Program.
+• Manufacture, process, or otherwise use TRI-listed chemicals above listed threshold quantities within a calendar year.
 For most TRI chemicals, the threshold quantities are 25,000 pounds of the chemical manufactured or processed, or 10,000 pounds of the chemical otherwise used during a calendar year.

 • Chemicals on the TRI list vary in toxicity; and